influxdata/docs-v2/content/v2.0/reference/glossary.md

 ### predicate expression

-A predicate expression compares two values and returns `true` or `false` based on the the relationship between the two values.
+A predicate expression compares two values and returns `true` or `false` based on the relationship between the two values.
 A predicate expression is comprised of a left operand, a comparison operator, and a right operand.